chrispk-com/staging-chrispk-com/_posts/2019-10-31-johannesburg-pilanesberg.markdown

 {% include print_album_image.html album_index=6 %}

-Of the [Big 5][big-5], we crossed paths with lions and rhinos.
+Of the [Big 5][big-5], we crossed paths with lions and black rhinos (shown above).
 However the 22-seater bus that we were on was quite prohibitive to taking good photos (and my 35mm lens, which is quite wide on a full frame camera, didn't help either).

 {% include print_album_image.html album_index=7 %}